 Many zoos keep animals in poor or basic conditions, so always opt for sanctuaries or projects that have specialist breeding programmes which ultimately aim to release animals back into the wild.

 Don’t pay for that selfie

 Many animals kept in captive environments have been snatched from the wild and are often declawed, mistreated, or drugged to ‘behave’ around tourists.

 Don’t ride wild animals

-Wild animals, such as elephants, are often poached from the wild and endure cruel methods, like ‘breaking their spirit’ in order to To learn more, find out why we said no to elephant riding.
+Wild animals, such as elephants, are often poached from the wild and endure cruel methods, like ‘breaking their spirit’ in order to give rides and perform for tourists.
+To learn more, find out why we said no to elephant riding.